rust-lang/rust/doc/tutorial.md

 ~~~~

 The main difference with C is that `++` and `--` are missing, and that
-the logical bitwise operators have higher precedence — in C, `x & 2 > 0`
+the logical bitwise operators have higher precedence—in C, `x & 2 > 0`
 means `x & (2 > 0)`, but in Rust, it means `(x & 2) > 0`, which is
-more likely what a novice expects.
+more likely to be what a novice expects.

 ## Syntax extensions

 *Syntax extensions* are special forms that are not built into the language,
 but are instead provided by the libraries.
 To make it clear to the reader when
-a syntax extension is being used, the names of all syntax extensions end with
+a name refers to a syntax extension, the names of all syntax extensions end
-`!`.
-The standard library defines a few syntax extensions, the most useful of
+with `!`.
+The standard library defines a few syntax extensions, the most
-which is `fmt!`, a `sprintf`-style text formatter that is expanded at compile
+useful of which is `fmt!`, a `sprintf`-style text formatter that an early
-time.
+compiler phase expands statically.

-`fmt!` supports most of the directives that [printf][pf] supports, but
+`fmt!` supports most of the directives that [printf][pf] supports, but unlike
-will give you a compile-time error when the types of the directives
+printf, will give you a compile-time error when the types of the directives
 don't match the types of the arguments.

 ~~~~